scott-eddy/RoboticsMotionPlanning/ReadMe.md

 # This is a robotic motion planning package written in modern C++ with a focus on OO degin principles.
 The purpose of this package is to provide:

-1. A method in which to generate random maps for which a robot will plan traversal
+1. A method in which to GenerateMap random maps for which a robot will plan traversal
 2. Several algorithms implementations to traverse the maps given above

 ## Why use this package over other implementations